 This project was the first in the UK to use Hardscape’s unique Kellen ‘Magma’ from within the Kaleido product portfolio, chosen for its colour to match the Magma Granite which is to be used as a focal point outside the cinema and restaurants, which also complemented the bronze building cladding.
 Other materials included Kellen Liscio Nero paving which complements the stylish overhead lighting on the buildings and Autumn Cream concrete setts together with seven ZVB Elementale concrete benches.

 Hardscape was on hand to advise Barnes Walker on the most innovative products and their suitability for laying patterns, providing detailed feature proposals.
-The laid patterns, frames and linear features emphasise the building lines perfectly and complement with the unique cladding of the buildings.
+The laid patterns, frames and linear features emphasise the building lines perfectly and complement the unique cladding of the buildings.

-Since opening, Liverpool Shopping Park has established itself as the destination for those looking to shop, eat and have fun with family and friends.
+Since its opening, Liverpool Shopping Park has established itself as the destination for those looking to shop, eat and have fun with family and friends.

 The end result has seen improved roads and links to the new £100m Liverpool Shopping Park, bringing 47 new retail and leisure operators to this part of the city and creating more than 3,000 new jobs.